Skip to main content

 Intro to A.I. (png) Thursday, August 20th 6:00pm-7:30pm.
 Please join us for a fun and informative program on artificial intelligence, taught by a real human!
 Learn how artificial intelligence is shaping the world and how it influences everyday life--from voice assistants to personalized recommendations.
 This class introduces key AI concepts in simple practical terms to help you feel confident using and understanding this evolving technology.
 Registration is required.
 Please call 716-773-7124.

-LEGO Club(pdf) **NEW day of the Week** Friday, July 10 from 1 pm - 2 pm.
+LEGO Club(png).
+Saturday Sept 12 from 1 pm - 2 pm.
 For ages 4-12.
-Join us each month for a free LEGO build.
-The LEGOS are provided.
-Just bring your imagination!
-Registration is required.
-Stop in or call 716-773-7124 to register.
+Join us each month for a LEGO free build.
+The LEGOs are provided, just bring your imagination!
+Registration is NOT required.
+Walk-ins welcome.